saksham/CarND-Advanced-Lane-Lines/README.md

 ## Advanced Lane Finding Project
 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

 Finding lane lines in a video from camera mounted on a car for Udacity Self-Driving Car Nanodegree program.
+Here is how the end result looks like.
+The area inside the lanes are highlighted in green, and the lane detection is applied to a test video.

 [![identifying-lane-lines-youtube-video](http://img.youtube.com/vi/bdHtsbaUso8/0.jpg)](http://www.youtube.com/watch?v=bdHtsbaUso8 "Finding Lane Lines for Autonomous Driving")